 It’s no secret that language can have a lot of ambiguity, and so sentiment data cannot be simply extracted from keywords without the proper context.
 For instance, a phrase like “my skin feels moisturized” could be interpreted as positive or negative based on whether or not the product is meant to have such a result.

 Sentiment analysis at its core is about understanding the context behind customer opinions, especially when it comes to quantitative metrics like CSAT or NPS.
 While numbers can provide a benchmark for overall satisfaction, by themselves they are not enough.
 It’s with text analytics platforms that companies are able to examine the real customer emotions behind the numbers, and take informed actions.

-What Is Customer Sentiment Score?
+2. What Is a Sentiment Score?

 To determine overall sentiment about a product, service, or brand as a whole, the most common quantitative metric is the customer sentiment score.
 How it works is simple: customer comments are graded using positive and negative scores to represent the quality of the experience.
 The items are then collated and averaged out to determine an overall score.
 These kind of metrics include:

 - Net Promoter Score: How likely a customer is to recommend your brand to a friend or colleague, on a scale of 0-10.
 Some companies convert reviews into NPS.

 - Customer Satisfaction Score (CSAT): Measured from customer feedback, typically a survey question that requests customers to rate their experience from 1-5.